LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otuid/id_with_megan.rst

 :guilabel:`Are all the OTUs Coleoptera?`

 Each circle on the tree is one or more OTUs that have been assigned to a node.
 The larger the circle, the more OTUs have been assigned to that node.
 If you click on a node, you’ll see two values. ​:menuselection:`Assigned` is the number of OTUs assigned to that node, :menuselection:`Summed` is the number of OTUs assigned to that node and all child nodes.
-If you ​right click on a node and click :menuselection:`Inspect`​, you can see more details about that node and the OTU(s) assigned to it, as well as all the BLAST information.
+If you ​right click on a node and click :menuselection:`Inspect`​ , you can see more details about that node and the OTU(s) assigned to it, as well as all the BLAST information.
 The greyed out BLAST hits are those that aren’t taken into account in the LCA analysis.

 .. admonition:: Exercise